fahrirusliyadi/friskamax__fahri--nextjs-doc/docs/component-customization.md

 The link component is located at `src/components/mdx/a.tsx`.
 It provides custom styling for links within MDX content.

+### Img

+The image component is located at `src/components/mdx/img.tsx`.
+It's used for displaying images with scroll-triggered animations.

 ### ImgBox

 The image box component is located at `src/components/mdx/img-box.tsx`.
-It's used for displaying images with captions.
+It's used for displaying images as boxes with scroll-triggered animations.

 ### FullWidth